Skip to Content

 Yes!
 You can make mashed potatoes without having to peel them with this skin-on mashed potatoes recipe.

 You'll want to make sure to use fresh potatoes when making homemade mashed potatoes with skin.
-You don't want to use potatoes on their way out or thick-skinned potatoes.

 What Potatoes Are Best To Use For Skin-On Mashed Potatoes?

 I also like to leave the potato skins on in my mashed potatoes because there are added health benefits like additional fiber and more nutrients.
-I like using Yukon Gold or Red Potatoes.

-I find that Yukon Golds are good if you want smooth mashed potatoes while red potatoes are good for chunkier mashed potatoes as they are easier to over mix into a glue-like consistency in my experience.
+I find that Yukon Golds are good if you want smooth mashed potatoes while red potatoes are good for chunkier mashed potatoes as they are easier to over-mix into a glue-like consistency in my experience.

 How To Make Skin-On Mashed Potatoes